-The proponent shall provide the rationale for selecting undertaking components and shall discuss the state of the art technologies being proposed.
+The proponent shall provide the rationale for selecting undertaking components and shall discuss the best available technologies in relation to those being proposed.
 The proponent shall indicate known experience with, and effectiveness and reliability of the equipment, techniques, procedures, and policies, for each alternative, particularly under climate change projections for this area of Newfoundland, and their relation to best practices in Newfoundland and Labrador.
 At a minimum, the proponent shall describe alternative sites and route options for the undertaking that were considered.
 This shall include, but not limited to:

-- o Environmental, economic, and technical costs and benefits of the alternatives; - Market conditions, regulatory changes, and other factors that may have influenced the selection of the preferred alternative; and - Justification of the preferred alternatives to the undertaking based on the relative consideration of the environmental, economic, and technical costs and benefits, including the potential impacts on outfitters, wildlife, and wildlife habitat.
+- environmental, economic, and technical costs and benefits of the alternatives; - market conditions, regulatory changes, and other factors that may have influenced the selection of the preferred alternative; and - justification of the preferred alternatives to the undertaking based on the relative consideration of the environmental, economic, and technical costs and benefits, including the potential impacts on residents, tourism operators, and other industries.